Surprising Things You Didn’t Know About the British Royal Family

 3. Kate Middleton will be the first working-class queen

-One of the biggest things that sets Kate Middleton apart from other commoners who married into the royal family is that Kate Middleton doesn’t come from a noble family.
-In fact, her immediate family is considered working class.
+One of the biggest things that sets Kate Middleton apart from other commoners who married into the royal family is that, although she has noble lineage, her immediate family is considered working class.
+When Prince William eventually ascends the throne, the Duchess of Cambridge will officially be the queen consort and the first one that does not have immediate family members who are royal or noble.

 4. She’s also the first royal wife with a degree